lealre/fastapi-testcontainer-asyncpg/docs/index.md

     sold_to: Mapped[str] = mapped_column(nullable=True, default=None)
 ```

-The `database.py` contains the connection with the database, as also the `get_session()` generator, responsible for creating asynchronous sessions for performing transactions in the database.
+The `database.py` contains the database connection, as well as the `get_session()` generator, responsible for creating asynchronous sessions to perform transactions in the database.

 ```python title="src/database.py" linenums="1"
 import typing